nixworks/public/news/2018/01/11/README.md

 ##### Media of the Philippines
 ### [The Securities and Exchange Commission revokes the license of Rappler over its use of Philippine Depository Receipts (PDRs) issued to Omidyar Network.
 The commission ruled that the provisions of the PDRs issued by Rappler to Omidyar violates constitutional restrictions on foreign ownership and control of companies.
 Critics of the administration of President Rodrigo Duterte condemned the move as an "attack on press freedom". ](/news/2018/01/11/the-securities-and-exchange-commission-revokes-the-license-of-rappler-over-its-use-of-philippine-depository-receipts-pdrs-issued-to-omidya.md)
-_Context: Omidyar Network, Securities and Exchange Commission of the Philippines, Media of the Philippines, Depository Receipts_
+_Context: Depository Receipts, Securities and Exchange Commission of the Philippines, Media of the Philippines, Omidyar Network_

 ##### Murder of Zainab Ansari
 ### [The rape and murder of six-year-old girl Zainab in Pakistan has sparked outrage across the country.
 Two people die in protests in Kasur city. ](/news/2018/01/11/the-rape-and-murder-of-six-year-old-girl-zainab-in-pakistan-has-sparked-outrage-across-the-country-two-people-die-in-protests-in-kasur-city.md)
-_Context: Murder of Zainab Ansari, Pakistan, Kasur_
+_Context: Kasur, Murder of Zainab Ansari, Pakistan_

 ##### Foreign Intelligence Surveillance Act
 ### [The United States House of Representatives passes a bill to reauthorize, for a period of six years, a key foreign intelligence collection program, permitted by Section 702.
 Changes to the program will require the FBI to get a probable cause warrant if it wants to view the contents of Americans' communications swept up in the process. ](/news/2018/01/11/the-united-states-house-of-representatives-passes-a-bill-to-reauthorize-for-a-period-of-six-years-a-key-foreign-intelligence-collection-pr.md)
-_Context: House of Representatives, require, process, Section 702, warrant, probable cause, FBI, Foreign Intelligence Surveillance Act_
+_Context: House of Representatives, process, Foreign Intelligence Surveillance Act, require, FBI, Section 702, warrant, probable cause_

 ##### Julian Assange political asylum and life at the Ecuadorian embassy
 ### [It is revealed that Ecuador granted citizenship to Julian Assange.
 Ecuador granted him asylum in August 2012 and he has remained in the Embassy of Ecuador in London avoiding extradition to Sweden on rape charges.
 Subsequently, Swedish authorities dropped the charges in May 2017. ](/news/2018/01/11/it-is-revealed-that-ecuador-granted-citizenship-to-julian-assange-ecuador-granted-him-asylum-in-august-2012-and-he-has-remained-in-the-emba.md)